micha1805/demoTradingAppJava/README.md

 ## Testing

-Testing is currently only done using Postman (with scripting to automatically grab the token after login/signup).
+Testing is currently only done using Postman, so no unit tests only integration testing, with scripting to automatically grab the token after login/signup.

 ## TODO next